 Punta Arenas │ Tucker Islands │ Pia Glacier │ Cape Horn │ Ushuaia

 The starting point for your expedition cruise is the port city of Punta Arenas.
-Here the ships of Australis are moored at the quay and await to set sail with you.
-Your first evening on board will be the ceremonial departure from the port of Punta Arenas, a first class dinner and a first introductory talk to get to know the crew and the expedition team.
+Here the ships of Australis are moored at the quay and awaiting to set sail with you.
+Your first evening on board will be the ceremonial departure from the port of Punta Arenas, a delicious dinner and a first introductory talk to get to know the crew and the expedition team.

-Overnight you will sail around the western tip of Tierra de Fuego through the narrow Gabriel, Magdalene and Cockburn Channels.
-Shortly after breakfast, you will set off in zodiacs towards the Pia Fjord, where you will go ashore in the immediate vicinity of the Pia Glacier for a relaxing and spectacular hike.
-In the afternoon, you can enjoy the drive through the spectacular glacier avenue.
+Overnight you will sail around the western end of Tierra de Fuego through the narrow Gabriel Channel, Magdalena Channel and Cockburn Channel.
+Shortly after breakfast, you will set off in zodiacs towards the Pia Fjord, where you will go ashore close to the Pia Glacier for a relaxing and spectacular hike.
+In the afternoon, you can enjoy the drive through the spectacular glacier alley.
 Within 1 ½ hours you can observe five successive glaciers advancing from the mountains of the Darwin range towards the Beagle Channel.